-Losing weight doesn’t happen overnight.
+Losing weight isn’t instant, it doesn’t happen overnight.
 It takes time and willpower to stick to a weight loss plan and see results.
-There are a ton of products out there that claim to support fast weight loss like diet pills and even the latest wellness trend, CBD oil.
-CBD may have numerous benefits—but when something is referred to as a cure-all miracle, you should see some serious red flags.
+There are a ton of products out there that claim to support fast weight loss like diet pills and event the latest wellness trend, CBD oil.
+CBD may have numerous benefits but when something is referred to as a cure-all miracle, it sets off serious red flags.

-CBD oil has yet to be proven as a viable player in the weight loss world.
-No clear evidence shows it can reduce weight, as of yet.
-To achieve healthy and sustainable weight loss, a healthy diet that includes metabolism-boosting vitamins and a regular exercise routine can’t be beat.
+CBD oil has yet to be proven as a player in the weight loss world with no evidence showing it reduces weight as of yet.
+To achieve healthy and sustainable weight loss, a healthy diet that includes metabolism-boosting vitamins, and a regular exercise routine can’t be matched.

 Iron carries oxygen to all the cells in your body, including your muscles, which helps to burn fat.
 It allows the body to create energy from the nutrients you consume.
 Iron deficiency is one of the most common types of nutritional deficiencies and affects over 25% of the global population.
 Low iron levels can also lead to fatigue and weakness, reducing your physical performance and endurance.

 When you’re looking to kickstart your weight loss, it can get a little confusing with all the information that’s available.
 There’s nothing fun about being hungry.
 The most sustainable way to lose weight is all about making healthy lifestyle choices and exercising regularly.